 Knee pain Not rated yet

 Knee pain Can an old ankle break cause Knee to become bone on bone?
-Most certainly.
-Take an old dry stick and put your foot on it, and then break …
+Dr. Barrie Lewis Most certainly.
+Take an old dry stick and …

 outer ankle pain and swollen Not rated yet